dmitrij-borchuk/dnd-tracker/README.md

 storageBucket = {storage bucket name from the firebase app}
 ```

+TODO: need to remove 'eslint' after migration to the TS will be finished
-TODO: need to remove eslint after migration to the TS will be finished
+TODO: need to remove 'prop-types' after migration to the TS will be finished